ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Attester and Attestation Key Protection

-Implementers need to pay close attention to the isolation and protection of the Attester and the factory processes for provisioning the Attestation Key Material.
+Implementers need to pay close attention to the isolation and protection of the Attester and the factory processes for provisioning the Attestation key material.
 When either of these are compromised, the remote attestation becomes worthless because the attacker can forge Evidence.

 Remote attestation applies to use cases with a range of security requirements, so the protections discussed here range from low to high security where low security  may be only application or process isolation by the device's operating system and high security involves specialized hardware to defend against physical attacks on a chip.